abdulghani/blissful-ignorance/notes.md

 rather that the anchor is still cosmic inherent recursion as the first problem principle

-imagine it you are a speck of dust from 13 billion years ago, caryying lineage all the way to you in the present through its cosmic infinite recursion that is a whole lot of lineage encoded in your existence
+imagine it you are a speck of dust from big-bang 13 billion years ago, caryying lineage all the way to you in the present through its cosmic infinite recursion that is a whole lot of lineage encoded in your existence